 Creating a test configuration for a specific target

 - In the Project tool window, right-click the desired test directory, individual file, or class.

 - On the context menu of the selection, choose Create Run configuration.
 PhpStorm displays a list of suggested configurations.

 Each configuration has the name of the selected target and is supplied with an icon indicating its type.

 - - the icon marks a PHPUnit configuration for running tests locally.

-- - the icon marks a PHPUnit on Server configuration for running tests remotely.
+- - the icon marks a PHPUnit by HTTP configuration for running tests remotely.

 - In the Run/Debug Configuration dialog box that opens, specify the configuration parameters and activities to perform before test execution.
 Apply the changes and close the dialog box.